 Whilst there are no hard and fast rules regarding their lifespan, brake pads tend to last around 50,000 miles.
 Where you drive, how many passengers you carry, the amount of miles you drive and the type of brake pad installed can all make this lifespan higher or lower.
 Squeaking isn’t the only noise that could indicate worn brake pads.
 Screeching and grinding may accompany brake pads in need of replacement, with the latter likely if the pads have been worn down completely.
 Other warning signs that your brake pads need replacing are the presence of a warning light, your vehicle may also pull to one side.

 Hissing sounds coming from under the bonnet are particularly common during the summer months thanks to our vehicle’s cooling systems having to work that bit harder.
 If the noise is being emitted after the ignition has been switched off and smoke or mist is also present, your radiator, clutch fan, electric fan or hose may need attention.

 Is your car making strange noises?
-Have your vehicle checked out by our team, sort the underlying issue before it becomes a problem and enjoy a more peaceful, pleasant ride sooner than you think.
+If you are based in or near Waterlooville, have your vehicle checked out by our team, sort the underlying issue before it becomes a problem and enjoy a more peaceful, pleasant ride sooner than you think.